The Death Penalty in America

 ACS Condemns the Death Penalty

-The American Constitution Society condemns the cruelty and racism inherent in the death penalty and has launched a new “ACS President’s Initiative” to foster greater understanding of the racial disparities and constitutional issues in the administration of the death penalty.
+The American Constitution Society advocates for the abolition of the death penalty.
+We condemn the cruelty and racism inherent in the death penalty and provide programming and resources to help foster greater understanding of the racial disparities and constitutional problems in the administration of the death penalty.

 ACS Death Penalty Statements